andrewpuch/multi_region_vpn_connection/README.md

-# Multi Region VPN Connection Using OpenVPN
+# Multi Region VPN Connection Using Strongswan
-Connecting multiple regions together via a vpn connection using OpenVPN.
+Connecting multiple regions together via a vpn connection using Strongswan.

 You only need to run these commands on the right side of the VPN.
 This is the VPN you want your connection to go to.